 GOP Unveils 2012 Budget Plan

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Audie Cornish reports.

-House Majority Leader Eric Cantor.
+AUDIE CORNISH: House Majority Leader Eric Cantor.

 CORNISH: So Republicans unveiled a 70-plus page blueprint for 2012 - filled with charts and graphs and bullet points.
 House Budget Committee chairman, Paul Ryan of Wisconsin, is the force behind the proposal.

-But core to the blueprint are proposals that would fundamentally change the structure of the health programs Medicare and Medicaid for people who are 55 years old and younger.
+CORNISH: But core to the blueprint are proposals that would fundamentally change the structure of the health programs Medicare and Medicaid for people who are 55 years old and younger.

-Rep. RYAN: We believe in this country that we ought to have a social safety net.
+RYAN: We believe in this country that we ought to have a social safety net.
 We believe that we ought to have a safety net to catch people from slipping through the cracks, to help people when they're down on their luck and to help people who cannot help themselves.
 Problem is our social safety net is fraying at the seems.

-Another cornerstone of the proposal, cuts tax rates for corporations and wealthy individuals from 35 percent down to 25 percent.
+CORNISH: Another cornerstone of the proposal, cuts tax rates for corporations and wealthy individuals from 35 percent down to 25 percent.
 Overall, the Ryan plan cuts the deficit by $4.4 trillion over 10 years.

 CORNISH: Montana's Max Baucus is the top Democrat on the Senate's tax-writing committee.

-Sen. BAUCUS: But, of course, we have to do it fairly, so all Americans are part of the solution.
+BAUCUS: But, of course, we have to do it fairly, so all Americans are part of the solution.
 All Americans are part of the solution.
 So that health insurance companies are also part of the solution.
 So the most wealthy are also part of the solution.
 All Americans have to be part of the solution.

-Audie Cornish, NPR News, the Capitol.
+CORNISH: Audie Cornish, NPR News, the Capitol.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.